-- 1. The electrical services will be 120/208 volt, three phase, 4 wire grounded at the 8 BR Dormitory buildings.
-The secondary shall be run underground to the building. - 2.
-The electrical services will be 120/240 volt, single phase, 3 wire for the 6 BR Apartment Unit buildings.
+- 1. The electrical services will be 120/208 volt, three phase, 4 wire grounded at the buildings.
 The secondary shall be run underground to the building. - B. All work shall comply with the National Electrical Code (NEC) and local Utility Company regulations and requirements. - C. The General Contractor shall provide all trenching and backfill.